Meet Andrea Crespo: Initiation Clinical Research Associate (iCRA) (Spain)

 - What traits and/or skills are needed to be successful in your role?

-- What would you like people to know about being an iCRA?
+- What would you like people to know about being an Initiation Clinical Research Associate (iCRA)?

 I would like people to know that although my job is sometimes challenging it is also very interesting because you can learn many aspects about clinical trials related to timelines, organization, and how the different departments merge to achieve all mandatory goals to initiate a site.
 I feel very lucky to be part of it!

-- What is it about the position of an iCRA that challenges you most?
+- What is it about the position of an Initiation Clinical Research Associate (iCRA) that challenges you most?

 - What excites you most about the work you do?